-(c) An owner may treat multiple requests from a single requester as one request when the requests are filed within the same 30 day period.
-The applicable time period for completing the optional survey or required make-ready work begins on the date of the last request the owner receives from the requester within the 30 day period.
+(c) An owner may treat multiple requests from a single requester as one request when the requests are filed within the same 90 day period or are extensions of the same project.
+If the combined requests represent requests to access more than 100 poles (b) above applies.
+The applicable time period for completing the optional survey or required make-ready work begins on the date of the last request the owner receives from the requester within the 90 day period.
+Subsection (6)(a)(iv) applies to all time periods.

 (8) An owner may extend the time periods specified in this section under the following circumstances:

 (a) Before offering an estimate of charges if the parties have no agreement specifying the rates, terms, and conditions of attachment; or

-(b) During performance of make-ready work if the owner discovers unanticipated circumstances that reasonably require additional time to complete the work.
-Upon discovery of such circumstances, the owner must promptly notify, in writing, the requester and other affected occupants with existing attachments.
-The notice must include the reason for the extension and date by which the owner will complete the work.
-The owner may not extend completion of make-ready work for a period any longer than reasonably necessary and shall undertake such work on a nondiscriminatory basis.
+(b) During performance of make-ready work if the owner or occupant discovers unanticipated circumstances that reasonably require additional time to complete the work the time to complete the work shall be extended.
+However, the owner or occupant may not extend completion of make-ready work for a period any longer than reasonably necessary.
+The owner and occupant shall schedule and undertake make-ready work on a nondiscriminatory basis with all other work performed by the owner, including other make-ready work.

+(c) Time periods shall be extended by the number of days that the owner or occupant needs to respond to a natural disaster and by the time necessary so that all time periods are applied on a nondiscriminatory basis with all other work performed by the owner.

+(d) Where the owner has agreed to a pole replacement, time periods shall be consistent with the time periods required for all other work performed by the owner and shall allow sufficient time to obtain materials.

+(e) Time periods shall not start until the owner has received payment for all amounts due and the requester has complied with all requests to relocate or remove an attachment.

+(f) In the event of repeated failure on the part of an attaching entity or licensee to abide by the terms of these rules or agreements negotiated with owners, an owner may place a hold on the processing of new applications until such time as the attaching entity or licensee is in compliance.

+The provisions of WAC 480-100-108(4)(a) apply to notices of changes in time periods.
+The cost of all notices shall be included in the rate for pole attachments.

-(9) If the owner determines that a survey is necessary for responding to a request for attachment to poles and fails to complete a survey of the facilities specified in the application within the time periods established in this section, a requester seeking attachment in the communications space may hire a contractor from the list of contractors the owner has authorized to work on its poles to complete the survey.
+(9) If the owner determines that a survey is necessary for responding to a request for attachment to poles and fails to complete a survey of the facilities specified in the application within the time periods established in this section, a requester seeking attachment in the communications space may hire a contractor from the list of contractors the owner has authorized to complete the survey.
+The owner may review the survey and if necessary complete spot checks or a new survey if spot checks indicate the need for a new survey following notice to the requester and within 30 days.
+The costs incurred by the owner for review, spot checks or a new survey shall be reimbursed by the requester.

-(10) If the owner does not complete any required make-ready work within the time periods established in this section, a requester seeking attachment in the communications space may hire a contractor from the list of contractors the owner has authorized to work on its poles to complete the make-ready within the communications space:
+(10) If the owner or occupant does not complete any required make-ready work within the time periods established in this section, a requester seeking attachment in the communications space may hire a contractor from the list of contractors supplied by each licensee and approved by the owner that the owner has authorized to work on its poles within the communication space to complete the make-ready within the communications space: